GitHub is a Git-based source code repository. You can use GitHub to drive insights into values such as:

 - Support for using GitHub Teams as an Ownership Provider

-Note: if your GitHub setup involves multiple orgs, please use a Personal Access Token.
+Note: if your GitHub setup involves multiple orgs, please use a personal access token that has access to all orgs, or multiple configurations with corresponding aliases.

 read:org permissions at the minimum.